chteuchteu/CorporateVCardsBundle/README.md

                 lastName: Doe
                 photo: bundles/app/img/vcards-people/jdoe.jpg

-### Assetic
-This bundle uses assetic to reduce CSS & JS files loading times.
-This bundle must be explicitly added to assetic bundles in order to make it generate assets correctly:

-    # app/config/config.yml
-    assetic:
-        bundles: [ AppBundle, CorporateVCardsBundle ]

 ### Mails
-If enabled, you can send a link to the vcard by e-mail by using the included mail form.
+If enabled, a form will be shown on each vcard's page, allowing one to send the current vcard to an e-mail address.
 You must handle sending the mail in your own bundle, by implementing the `MailsServiceInterface`'s `sendVcard` function.
 It received three arguments:

  - `$toMail`: form-submitted e-mail address
  - `$profile`: person's information: `[ 'firstName' => 'John', 'lastName' => 'Doe', /* ... */ ]`
  - `$person`: person's name as defined in your config.yml file: `jdoe`

 ### Favicons
-Each profile can have custom favicons generated form its profile picture, using [RealFaviconGenerator](https://realfavicongenerator.net/)'s API.
+Each profile can have custom favicons generated from its profile picture, using [RealFaviconGenerator](https://realfavicongenerator.net/)'s API.
 In order to use this feature, you must generate your own **Non-interactive API key** [here](https://realfavicongenerator.net/api/).

-Once done, run the `cvc:generate-favicons` command to generate them.
+It is recommended to configure `config.favicons.dir` to be a directory in your own bundle, so you can add generated assets to source control.

+Once run, the `cvc:generate-favicons` command will loop over each one of the configured profiles, and call RealFaviconGenerator's API if the current profile **has a photo and hasn't any generated favicons yet**.

+> Note 1: you can force regenerating favicons for a profile by deleting its dir content

+> Note 2: you must execute this command if you add new profiles, change a photo, or rename a profile key.

+## Contribute
+All contributions are welcomed!
+Please create your pull-requests against the `devel` branch.